Tex Beneke: Career

-Whatever concerns Miller might have had about Beneke's playing were quickly dismissed; Miller immediately made Beneke his primary tenor sax soloist, and Beneke played all but a few of the tenor solos on all of the records and personal appearances made by the Miller band until it disbanded in 1942.
+Whatever concerns Miller might have had about Beneke's playing were quickly dismissed; Miller immediately made Beneke his primary tenor saxophone soloist, and Beneke played all but a few of the tenor solos on all of the records and personal appearances made by the Miller band until it disbanded in 1942.
 On the August 1, 1939, recording made of the Joe Garland composition "In the Mood", Beneke trades two-measure tenor solo exchanges with his fellow section-mate Al Klink.
 Miller's 1941 recording of "A String of Pearls" (composed by the band's arranger, Jerry Gray) also has Beneke and Klink trading two-measure tenor solo phrases.
 Beneke appears with Miller and his band in the films Sun Valley Serenade (1941) and Orchestra Wives (1942), both of which helped propel the singer/saxophonist to the top of the Metronome polls.
 Tex Beneke is listed in the personnel of the 1941 Metronome All-Star Band led by Benny Goodman.
 In 1942, Glenn Miller's orchestra won the first gold record ever awarded for "Chattanooga Choo Choo"; the song was written by Harry Warren and Mack Gordon as part of the score for the 1941 Twentieth Century Fox movie Sun Valley Serenade, which was primarily made for the purpose of putting the Miller band in a motion picture.
 Tex Beneke was the featured singer in the movie and on the Victor/Bluebird recording that also featured band vocalist Paula Kelly and the Modernaires, a vocal group of four male singers, who were also regular members of the Miller entourage.
-"Chattanooga Choo Choo", catalogue number Bluebird 11230-B, was recorded by the Miller band at the Victor recording studios in Hollywood, May 7, 1941.
-Hoping to repeat the success of "Chattanooga" the following year, songwriters Warren and Gordon composed "I've Got a Gal in Kalamazoo" for the "Orchestra Wives" score.
-That arrangement also featured Beneke both singing and soloing on the sax, the Modernaires and band vocalist Marion Hutton in a not-too-dissimilar fashion.
+"Chattanooga Choo Choo" (catalogue number Bluebird 11230-B) was recorded by the Miller band at the Victor recording studios in Hollywood, May 7, 1941.
+Hoping to repeat the success of "Chattanooga" the following year, songwriters Warren and Gordon composed "I've Got a Gal in Kalamazoo" for the Orchestra Wives score.
+That arrangement also featured Beneke both singing and soloing on the saxophone, the Modernaires and band vocalist Marion Hutton in a not-too-dissimilar fashion.
 Not surprisingly, "Kalamazoo" became another hit record for Miller, Beneke, and the band, though not to the extent that "Chattanooga" had been the year before.
-By then, the U.S. was involved in World War II and "Kalamazoo's" success was also short-lived partially because Miller disbanded his group only three months after the record was made and four months following the filming of Orchestra Wives.
+By then, the U.S. was involved in World War II and the success of "Kalamazoo" was also short-lived partially because Miller disbanded his group only three months after the record was made and four months following the filming of Orchestra Wives.